Jump to a section

 Head of Department = Miss G Lowe

 The drama department consists of the Head of Drama and two other teachers of drama.
 We have a fully equipped drama studio with full lighting rig and tiered seating for 80 people.
-In drama we seek to ensure students achieve at the highest level whilst developing the whole child.
+In drama we seek to ensure learners achieve at the highest level whilst developing the whole child.

-Students are assessed each half-term in years 7 and 8 by a practical assessment which is either scripted or devised.
+Learners are assessed each half-term in years 7 and 8 by a practical assessment which is either scripted or devised.
 They also have a written examination each year to mirror the new GCSE.

-For GCSE students are assessed at the end of each component of work.
+For GCSE learners are assessed at the end of each component of work.
 They are frequently formatively assessed and receive written feedback at the end of each component of work using the 1-9 grading.

-In years 7 and 8 students receive a piece of home learning 3 times per half-term.
+In years 7 and 8 learners receive a piece of home learning 3 times per half-term.
 This is either written, revision of lines or content, and can be a request to bring in costume/props.

 There is always coursework catch up and rehearsal sessions after school for GCSE.